 Three schools remain unconnected to the larger Priority 1 network - Vanier Elementary on Ennis Ave., the District School south of St Clare, and St. Theresa's on Mundy Pond Rd.

-While Vanier is in a largely residential side street, and its school yard accessible via a footpath off of Rumboldt Place, St. Theresa's is on a major street with heavy traffic.
+While Vanier is in a largely residential side street, and its school yard accessible via a footpath off of Rumboldt Place, St. Theresa's is on a major thoroughfare with heavy constant traffic.
 At the very least the north side of Munday Pond Rd. should be Priority 1.
-Similarly, the north side of Campbell Ave south of Cashin Ave. should be Priority 1, at least to St. Clare.
+Similarly, the north side of Campbell Ave south of Cashin Ave. should be Priority 1, at least to St. Clare to link the District School with the rest of Priority 1.

 - Prescott St. between Duckworth and Water - there are stairs here, which may fall to the other unit for clearing?